dipperalbel/llm_etl_pipeline/README.md

 ### Data Load

 Finally, the processed `pandas` DataFrames for monetary and organization type information are stored as CSV files: `etl_money_result.csv` for the monetary data, and `etl_entity_result.csv` for the entity data.

+## Testing Strategy

+For quality assurance, a suite of unit tests has been developed to validate individual components and functions of the codebase.
+While these tests provide foundational coverage, the current test coverage stands at approximately 50%, indicating areas for future expansion.